Electromed/EmSevenSegment/README.md

   for text, valid characters are 0-9 a-z A-Z - space.

   `digits`: is the number of digits alloted to print the value;
-  default value is the total Bi;
+  default value is the total number displays connected;
-  for text, valid characters are 0-9 a-z A-Z - space.

   `lengthOfArray`: number of elements in array to be printed